Grid Movies: Grid Movies and Grid Movie Moves

 We have defined grid movies, grid movie moves and grid isotopies.
 We have also discussed how to get grid movies and grid isotopies from smooth movies and smooth isotopies.
 All that remains to be done is to choose our model grid movie moves.
 To do this, we will simply apply the process used in theorem \ref{thm:MovieRepresentation} to the neighborhood of a movie move.
 With the following definition we have finally defined all the objects needed to prove theorem \ref{thm:GridMovieMoves}.

 \begin{defn} The list of \emph{model grid movie moves} $\MM_i, i=1-30$ are in the four page figure \ref{fig:GridMovieMoves} and each is obtained by a particular application of the method presented in theorem \ref{thm:MovieRepresentation} to arcs in the stills of the smooth movie moves.
-The last move $\MM_{31}$ is discussed below. \end{defn} The grid diagrammatic representation of movie move 31 can be denoted by
+The last move $\MM_{31}$ is discussed below. \end{defn}